grahamwoan/gpsclock/README.md

 # gpsclock
-a gpstime clock, using a ublox NEO6 gos receiver, and displaying the time on 12 LED digits to 10ms
+A gpstime clock, using a ublox NEO6 gps receiver, and displaying the time on 12 LED digits to 10ms.